 Puppies and Ticks

 Ticks have "ticked off" pet lovers and puppies for years.
-There are many varieties, and while one or two may not cause your puppy major problems, the blood sucker's bite often leads to hot spots.
-Ticks also can transmit infectious agents with their bite, including Lyme disease, ehrlichiosis, and tick fever.
+There are many varieties, and while one or two may go unnoticed, the blood sucker's bite can lead to itching, scratching and hot spots.
+Ticks also can transmit infectious agents with their bite, including those that cause Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever.

 04 of 14